 Pain reduction from DDD involves reducing the stress and pressure placed on the spine, in addition to physical modalities such as electrotherapy and ice/heat.
 Core strengthening exercises to stabilize the spine are also especially helpful in DDD, as it helps reduce the load it experiences.
 Other approaches to help reduce the load on the spine include lifestyle changes, such as weight loss and improving one’s daily posture.

 When one thinks of sciatica, one usually thinks the condition is caused by a problem coming from the back.
 However, a common cause of sciatica pain is caused by the compression of the sciatic nerve from muscle tightness.
 The sciatic nerve travels through a muscle near the buttocks called the piriformis, and excessive tightness in that muscle could irritate the nerve.
-The pain often increases with prolonged sitting and walking up stairs or inclines, and is often associated with a near constant dull ache in the buttock region.
+The pain often increases with prolonged sitting and walking up stairs or inclines, and is often associated with a near-constant dull ache in the buttock region.

 The primary management strategy for piriformis syndrome is reducing the tightness of the muscles in the region.
 This is done via stretching protocols, manual release through massages and trigger point release, and modalities such as acupuncture and shockwave therapy.
-Reducing time spent in sitting and exercises that trigger the pain is also recommended.
+Reducing the time spent sitting and exercises that trigger the pain is also recommended.